- 1 FACT: All anti-snoring devices have side-effects

 This piece is NOT about promoting an anti-snoring device.

 With multiple anti-snoring devices to choose from, you may well be confused which is best for you.
-Here is an easy-to-understand, impartial guide about anti-snoring devices – beginning with the basics.
+Here is an easy-to-understand, impartial guide – beginning with the basics.

-This Guide reviews top-level features and benefits of Over-the-Counter (OTC) versus custom-made, prescription anti-snoring devices, to help you find what’s best for you.
+This Expert post reviews top-level features and benefits of Over-the-Counter (OTC) versus custom-made, prescription anti-snoring devices.
 I cover this in-depth in our FREE “How to Choose a ‘Mouthpiece’ Guide“.

 |Criteria||Over the Counter (OTC)||Prescription & Custom Made|